graphpql/graphpinator/docs/typesystem.md

 ### Root types

-In GraPHPinator, root types are standard object types, with the distinction that the parent value is always `null`.
+The root types are standard object types, which are selected by the schema as entry points.
+One important consideration with root types is the lack of a parent value, meaning the value passed to the resolvers is always `null`.

 ```php
 <?php declare(strict_types = 1);